sj-agency-1/apb-website/src/content/advantages/en/step-by-step.md

 ---
-title: "Step-by-Step System: 10 Stages to Your Online Business"
+title: 'Step-by-Step System: 10 Stages to Your Online Business'
-description: "A clear, structured system of 10 stages that leads you from idea to ready business."
+description: 'A clear, structured system of 10 stages that leads you from idea to ready business.'
-excerptTitle: "Step-by-Step System: 10 Stages"
+excerptTitle: 'Step-by-Step System: 10 Stages'
-excerptDescription: "A clear, structured system of 10 stages that leads you from the first audit to a ready online business with digital products and promotion strategy."
+excerptDescription: 'A clear, structured system of 10 stages that leads you from the first audit to a ready online business with digital products and promotion strategy.'
 publishDate: 2025-12-01
-heroImage: "/src/assets/images/posts/advantages/9.webp"
+heroImage: '/src/assets/images/posts/advantages/9.webp'
-tags: ["System", "Stages"]
+tags: ['System', 'Stages']
 isArchive: false
 ---